Issue certificate

 Apply for a certificate

-1. On the NAVER Cloud Platform console, click Services > Security > Certificate Manager in order.
+1. In the NAVER Cloud Platform console, navigate to i_menu Services > Security > Certificate Manager.

 2. Click the Certificate List menu.

-4. When the Issue certificate page appears, proceed with the following steps in order.
+When the Issue certificate interface appears, proceed with the following steps in order:

 1. Enter domain